-A divorce can be as costly as it is stressful, especially if you must go to trial to resolve disputes over assets shared with your spouse.
+A divorce can be as costly as it is stressful, especially if you must go to court to resolve disputes over assets shared with your spouse.
 End up fighting over everything you own, and your attorneys may be the only ones who emerge from the conflict as winners.

 1. Have realistic goals when you start the divorce process